judefdiv/gdscpp/README.md

 * Improve text handling
 * When reading in GDS files into memory, check for redundancies
 * aref has not been tested.
+* rename "setSTR" to "push_back"?
+* create a map to easily find the structures

 ## Notes
 * Text and nodes are not fully supported.